nllz/IRTF-HRPC/draft-research.md

 - Right to non discrimination

 ##### Internationalization
+Question(s):
 Does your protocol have text strings that are readable or entered by humans?
 Does your protocol allow Unicode encoded in UTF-8 only, thereby shifting conversion issues away from individual choices?
 Did you have a look at {{RFC6365}}?

+Explanation:
+Internationalization refers to the practice of making protocols, standards, and implementations usable in different languages and scripts.  (see Localization).
+In the IETF, internationalization means to add or improve the handling of non-ASCII text in a protocol. {{RFC6365}} A different perspective, more appropriate to protocols that are designed for global use from the beginning, is the definition used by W3C:

+         "Internationalization is the design and development of a product, application or document content that enables easy localization for target audiences that vary in culture, region, or language."  {{W3Ci18nDef}}

+Many protocols that handle text only handle one charset (US-ASCII), or leave the question of what CCS and encoding are used up to local guesswork (which leads, of course, to interoperability problems).
+If multiple charsets are permitted, they must be explicitly identified {{RFC2277}}.
+Adding non-ASCII text to a protocol allows the protocol to handle more scripts, hopefully representing users across the world.
+In today's world, that is normally best accomplished by allowing Unicode encoded in UTF-8 only, thereby shifting conversion issues away from individual choices.

+Example:
+See localization
 Impacts:

 - Right to freedom of expression